b0gosort/quasar/README.md

 * kick
 * nation
 * ping
+* query
 * region
 * register
 * reload
 * shard
 * version

+If you begin a message by mentioning the bot, it will run the query command.
 Command code is stored in the `commands` folder.

 > By default, the `register` command will mask users as a citizen if they are a WA member in the region specified in the configuration file.